ScottLogic/blog/_posts/2024-03-23-message_types.md

   </tr>
 </table>

-Time series data is of course the state of a single thing, but I'd argue that it is distinct because of it's periodic nature - an update is sent regardless of whether it has changed or not
+Time series data is of course the state of a single thing, but I'd argue that it is distinct because of its periodic nature - an update is sent regardless of whether it has changed or not

 In the following sections we'll dive into some of these in more detail but let's discuss one more piece of terminology: *messages*.